ahana17/ahana17/README.md

 👯 I’m looking to collaborate on Social Computing, Machine Learning, Causal Infererence methods

-📫 Connect with me on LinkedIn: https://www.linkedin.com/in/ahana-biswas or Twitter: @ahana_bi
+📫 Connect with me on LinkedIn: ahana-biswas or Twitter: @ahana_bi

 😄 Pronouns: She/her